grumpyjames/birding-almanac/features/a-200-bird-year/part-26-cape-wrath.md

 Wheatear territory, and true to form, there are two or three of them commuting between their favourite perch points.
 The cliffs and sea surrounding the point are dotted with auks, including Puffins.
 What a tremendous place.
-A shame we have only an hour here - it zips passed in what feels like ten minutes.
+A shame we have only an hour here - it zips past in what feels like mere minutes.

 Back to the minibus.
 On the way back, the Skuas are on show; handily, there's one light and dark morph, so I can get out my one Arctic Skua